My Health Partner Logo

 Food packaging contains a lot of information.
 To get an idea of the nutritional quality of a food product, we advise you to focus on 2 major criteria:

-The list of ingredients, with 2 points to remember
+The list of ingredients, with 2 points to remember:

 • Its length: the shorter it is, the better!
 A long list of ingredients often indicates a lot of additives or a high degree of processing.

-• The order of appearance of the ingredients: They are classified in descending order of quantity, i.e. those with the largest quantities appear first.
+• The order of appearance of the ingredients: they are classified in descending order of quantity, i.e. those with the largest quantities appear first.

 The nutritional information table